X1 Control Panel Expert Mode Overview

 Deep Click Inputs

-Deep Click inputs available on five of the Z's mouse buttons, the three main mouse buttons, plus two fingertip buttons.
+Deep Click inputs are available on five of the Z's mouse buttons, the three main mouse buttons, plus two fingertip buttons.
 They allow you to add multiple sets of outputs to a single button.
 Which can either be triggered in a sequence whose speed depends on how quickly you apply pressure to the button.
 Or you can configure a deep click to only trigger one of several possible outputs depending on how hard you press before releasing.
 Finally, you can use them to control an analog joystick output.

 Adding a Deep Click